Kidney stones are among the most painful medical conditions.

 It is also important to remember that kidney stones can be excruciatingly painful.
 Your body can only take the pain for so long before it employs some protective mechanism against it.
 According to one of its definitions, nausea is an “unpleasant sensation” of that protective mechanism.

-Fever is another surprisingly common symptom of kidney stones.
+Fever is another common symptom of kidney stones.

 It only occurs when there’s an underlying urinary tract infection that has triggered the formation of the stones.
+On the other hand, the urinary tract infection can be the result of the damage caused by kidney stones.
 Similar to nausea, your body will initiate an immune response to prevent the infection from spreading.
 Fever is an integral part of that immune response.

 As a rule, the fever that occurs as a result of a kidney infection is always very high.
 It usually starts at about 38°C (100.4°F) and can go up to about 40°C (104°F).
 Due to its intensity, it is often accompanied by chills and shivering.